wesselb/lab/docs/_build/html/_sources/readme.rst.txt

       tensor full or zeros of the same shape and data type as ``tensor``.

-See the documentation for more detailled descriptions of each function.
+See the documentation for more detailed descriptions of each function.

 Constants
 ~~~~~~~~~